an-minyoung/an-minyoung.github.io/README.md

 Changes made:
 <ul>
   <li>
   Button feature to the al-folio theme, now al-folio*.
-Buttons were taken from the [academic-portfolio](https://github.com/ys1998/academic-portfolio) theme.
+Buttons were taken from the [https://github.com/ys1998/academic-portfolio](academic-portfolio) theme.
 Otherwise the same thing.
-Check out my [site](https://alexanderhay2020.github.io/) to see the al-folio* theme being used.
+Check out [https://alexanderhay2020.github.io/](my) to see the al-folio* theme being used.
   </li><br>
   <li>
   Removed time from the date for posts